luwes/tili/README.md

 Small javascript utilities.

-- Tiny in size and no dependencies.
+- Tiny 🦎 in size and no dependencies.
-- Functions have minimal reliance on other functions for efficient tree shaking.
+- 100% tree-shakeable 🥥!
-- Not curried by default, but arguments set up for it.
+- Not curried 🍛 by default, but arguments set up for it.
-- This library was not meant to cover all situations and data types, this helps keep the library small.
-  Use a single specialized function for edge cases.

 ## Install